 You may say, “I’m not creative”.
 But that’s a lie.
 Everyone is creative to some degree.

-So, dig in.
-We present 42 ways to increase your creativity and add zest to your life.
+Increasing your creativity will add zest to your life.

 The fear of making a mistake or failing can paralyze your progress.